 Expert 1701 - has 35 years of perioperative nursing experience in a full spectrum of OR procedure areas such as cardiac, thoracic, vascular, general, spinal, orthopedic, advanced laparoscopic, and robotic.
-Has been the OR Team Lead since 2000, living and working in Illinois but available nationwide.
+Has been the OR Team Lead since 2000, living and working in Illinois but is available nationwide.
 To read more on this nurse click here.

 Expert 7309 – has over 33 years of experience as an RN with over 17 years in the perioperative setting, is masters prepared, has managerial and clinical educator experience.
 She maintains a Certified Nurse Operating Room (CNOR) certification and is licensed in California and Massachusetts.
-Currently living and working in California but available nationwide.
+Currently living and working in California but is available nationwide.
 To read more on this nurse click here.

 How it Works

 Tell us via phone, email, or using the online form below, details on your case.
 Do you require a nurse with specialty training, experience, or certificates?
 Case details including conflicts and search parameters help refine the search and provide the best possible match.

 We will send you two to three expert CVs for review.
 You are welcome to speak to the experts directly before making your final selection.

 Once a retainer agreement is signed with Expert Witness Nurses the expert will start working on your case.
 The expert will collaborate directly with you for medical records and providing their report.
 Expert Witness Nurses will coordinate invoicing of the expert’s hours, including the retainer invoice and monthly invoicing as required.

 Get personalized assistance in locating expert witnesses by calling (800) 505-9847 or fill out the form below to start your search.

 - Access to thousands of qualified testifying nurses

 - Procure the BEST nurse to support your case